Transport in Cambridge: Rail

-Cambridge currently has two railway stations.
+Cambridge currently has three railway stations.
 Cambridge railway station was built in 1845 with a platform designed to take two full-length trains, the third longest in the country.
 Cambridge North railway station is located in the suburb of Chesterton, close to Cambridge Science Park, and opened in May 2017.
-Both stations are run by Greater Anglia.
+Cambridge South, adjacent to the Cambridge Biomedical Campus, opened on 28 June 2026.
+All stations are run by Greater Anglia.